 LINCOLN VILLAGE COMMUNITY ASSOCIATION ARCHITECTURAL GUIDELINES

-FENCES: Wood fences only.
+FENCES: Wood, vinyl, wrought iron or aluminum look-alike fences only (unless otherwise approved).
 Maximum height is six feet.
-Finish of fences to be paint, stain of natural earth tone colors.
-Split rail fences with vinyl coated mesh on the inside are permitted.
+Finish of wood fences to be natural or stain of natural earth tone colors.
+Split rail fences with vinyl-coated mesh on the inside are permitted.
 Privacy fences cannot he extended beyond the front line of the house.
 Front yard fences are permitted but only at lot corners, with 10 feet maximum extension from corner and should be of open construction only and not more than three feet high.
 All fence posts are to be facing the owner’s house, meaning on the inside of the fence rails.
-All fence construction, style, materials, etc., must be submitted in writing with necessary sketches, and approved in advance by the Architectural Control Committee.
+All fence construction details, style, materials, etc., must be submitted with necessary iinformation and/or sketches, and approved in advance by the Architectural Control Committee.

-SWIMMING POOL: Only an in-ground swimming pool is permitted and must be fully enclosed by a fence of approved construction (no open construction).
-The fence must have a six foot minimum height.
+SWIMMING POOL & HOT TUBS: Only an in-ground swimming pool is permitted and must be fully enclosed by a fence of approved construction (no open construction).
+The fence must have a six foot minimum height (unless otherwise approved).
+Any exterior gate must contain a child-proof lock.
 Cabanas are permitted inside the fence when used to house pump equipment for the in-ground swimming pool.
-Details for the design, materials, dimensions and the location of the cabana, fence and location of the swimming pool must be submitted in writing and approved by the Architectural Control Committee prior to construction.
+Details for the design, materials, dimensions and the location of the cabana, fence and location of the swimming pool must be submitted in writing with necessary sketches and approved prior to construction by the Architectural Control Committee.

-STRUCTURES: No structure of temporary character, (tool shed, shack, barn, trailer, mobile home, boat, boat trailer, camper, camping trailer, basement, tent, tree house, dog house, doll house or other outbuilding) shall be used on any lot at any time as either a temporary or permanent residence.
-No boat, boat trailer, recreational vehicle, camper, camping trailer, mobile home, truck (rated one ton or greater) or any other wheeled vehicle shall be located on the lot, driveway or street for more than 48 continuous hours or an aggregated of eight days per year.
+VEHICLES: No boat, boat trailer, jet ski, snowmobile, recreational vehicle, camper, camping trailer, mobile home, truck (rated one ton or greater) shall be located on the lot, driveway or street for more than 48 continuous hours or an aggregate of eight days per year.

-GAZEBOS: Gazebos (defined as a pavilion, open shelter, belvedere or an open roofed gallery situated as to command a fine view) are allowed, but only in the back yards of dwellings.
-Details for the design, materials, dimensions and the location of the gazebos must be submitted in writing with necessary sketches and approved by the Architectural Control Committee prior to construction.
+GAZEBOS: Gazebos (defined as a pavilion, open shelter, belvedere or an open-roofed gallery situated as to command a fine view) are allowed, but only in the back yards of dwellings.
+Details for the design, materials, dimensions and the location of the gazebos must be submitted in writing with necessary sketches and approved prior to construction by the Architectural Control Committee.

 CHILDREN'S PLAYGROUND SET: A children’s playground set is permitted in backyard only and should be of heavy construction.
-Details for the design, materials, dimensions and approximate location of the playground set must be submitted in writing with necessary sketches and approved by the Architectural Control Committee prior to construction.
+Details for the design, materials, dimensions and approximate location of the playground set must be submitted in writing with necessary sketches and approved prior to the construction by the Architectural Control Committee.
+The Playground set must be kept well maintained.

 COMMUNICATION EQUIPMENT: No radio, television, communication antenna or satellite dish with more than thirty square feet of grid area or a height of six feet above the highest point of the roof shall be attached to any house.
-No free standing radio or television, communication antenna or satellite dish shall be permitted on any lot.
+No free-standing radio, television, communication antenna or satellite dish shall be permitted on any lot.

-OCCUPATION OF NEW HOUSE: After occupation of new house the yard shall be seeded and landscaped as soon as possible within a time frame of eight months.
+OCCUPATION OF NEW HOUSE: After occupation of a new house, the yard shall be seeded and landscaped as soon as possible within a time frame of eight months.

 VACANT HOUSES OR LOTS: When a house is vacant for an extended time, the owner is still responsible for maintaining the yard.
 Any undeveloped lot not in process of being built on must be maintained and kept free of weeds and debris.
 Bare areas are to be seeded with grass to control erosion and weeds.

-HOUSE EXTERIOR & PROPERTY: No exterior additions or changes or alterations to the house can be made until the details for the design, materials and dimensions of the exterior changes are submitted in writing with necessary sketches, approved by the Architectural Control Committee prior to construction.
+HOUSE EXTERIOR & PROPERTY: No exterior additions or changes or alterations to the house can be made until the details for the design, materials and dimensions of the exterior changes are submitted in writing with necessary sketches, approved prior to construction by the Architectural Control Committee.
 Alterations to exterior should blend in with the existing dwelling.

 No attached or detached solar panels are permitted.